mdn/browser-compat-data/docs/faq.md

    - For new pages, or for pages without existing compatibility tables, you must add the `{{Compat}}` macro and the `browser-compat` front-matter key to the page.
      For instructions, see [Inserting the data into MDN pages](https://developer.mozilla.org/en-US/docs/MDN/Structures/Compatibility_tables#inserting_the_data_into_mdn_pages).

-## I opened a PR but it hasn't been reviewed yet.
+## I opened a PR but it hasn't been reviewed yet

 Sorry for the wait.
 Many outside factors, such as our other projects, may grab our attention and slow BCD PR reviews.
 If it has been more than a month and there has been no response from a reviewer, please feel free to ping one of us and request a review.
 You can find a list of peers and owners in the [governance doc](../GOVERNANCE.md).